nodejk/ISEE_MoneyControl/BasicProptotype.md

                                 9. repeatedTransaction: boolean           (optional)<br/>
                                 10. id: string                            (required)<br/>

  2. UserContextProvider: Manages state of the user profile.
-It contains the following attributes:
+It contains the following attributes: <br/>
-                         1. Income: number
+                         1. Income: number (optional) <br/>
-                         2. thresholdExpense: ThresholdExpenseCategories.
+                         2. thresholdExpense: ThresholdExpenseCategories[] (optional) <br/>
+                         3. firstName: string (optional) <br/>
+                         4. lastName: string (optional)<br/>
+                         5. loginEmail: string (optional)<br/>
+                         6. onLogin()<br/>
+                         7. onLogout()<br/>
+                         8. loginStatus: boolean<br/>

+   ThresholdExpenseCategories is an object which helps to limit the budget of each category and overall budget: <br/>
+                        1. category: string <br/>
+                        2. thresholdBudget: number <br/>

 ---
 **Task 1**

 **Navigation:**

-navigation/index.tsx: contains all navigation logic, whether a screen should be rendered as a Modal, Screen or Card.
+**navigation/index.tsx: ** contains all navigation logic, whether a screen should be rendered as a Modal, Screen or Card.
 Additionally, it enables customization of header UI
                       components as well as functional components.

 ---

 **UI Screens:**

-screens/TabOneScreen.tsx: contains the UI logic for rendering the transactional list and net credit and debit.
+**screens/TabOneScreen.tsx: ** contains the UI logic for rendering the transactional list and net credit and debit.
 It also has a modal to either edit or add a transaction.
                           If list transaction is clicked --> edit the transaction, else if Plus Item is clicked --> add a new transaction.
 While editting a transaction, additional props are passed to the modal to present the previous state of the transaction.
 After making an edit or adding a new transaction, **editTransaction** or **addTransaction** methods are called in TransactionContextProvider.
 After updating the TransactionContextProvider state it re-renders all the components and passes them the new state.

-screens/TabTwoScreen.tsx: contains the UI logic for rendering the graphical user interface.
+**screens/TabTwoScreen.tsx: ** contains the UI logic for rendering the graphical user interface.
 It contains two graphical interfaces: Line Chart and Pie Chart.
 Data is passed
                           from a global state TransactionContextProvider as props in order to render the graphs.
 It contains a popup filter modal that calls either
                           **filterTransactionByDate**, **filterTransactionByPaymentMethod** and **filterTransactionByCategory** depending on the filter chosen from
                           TransactionContextProvicer.

-screens/MyProfile.tsx:    contains the UI logic for rendering and editing the
+**screens/MyProfile.tsx: **    contains the UI logic for rendering and editing the user's first and last name and other controlling other UserContextProvider state like login and logout.

+---